Car-free islands in Europe: snorkeling, puffins and bike rides is written by Rikke Bank Egeberg.

-Car-free islands sound like something you only find in Asia, Caribbean or in the Pacific, but there you are wrong.
+Car-free islands sound like something you only find in Asia, Caribbean or in silencehavet, But you're wrong.
 In this article, we have collected five islands here Europe without car traffic.
 One of them you will actually find within the borders of the country.

 On these five European islands, you can definitely feel that you have come completely away from home.
 Common to them all is that they can only be experienced on foot or by bicycle, and that they can only be visited by boat or smaller ferries.